An FP game engine for Scala.

 Set() ++ indigoextras.ui.shaders.all

-Rendering a scroll pane is the same as rendering any other component, but so that you can see where the label and the mask are, we're also going to render a couple of shapes illustrating their boundaries.
+Rendering a scroll pane is the same as rendering any other component, but so that you can see where the scroll pane is, we're also going to render a shapes around it as a border.

 def present(context: Context[Unit], model: Model): Outcome[SceneUpdateFragment] =